Avalith/presentations/slides/php_interfaces_generators/slides.md

 }
 ```

-* RecursiveIterator::getChildren - Returns an iterator for the current entry.
+* ::getChildren - Returns an iterator for the current entry.
-* RecursiveIterator::hasChildren - Returns if an iterator can be created fot the current entry.
+* ::hasChildren - Returns if an iterator can be created fot the current entry.

 ### SeekableIterator